-Similar to most previous years, harbor seals were most abundant on the Jenner haul-out in July during their annual molt (SCWA 2012, 2013, 2014, 2016, 2021, 2022).
+Unlike most previous years, harbor seals were most abundant on the Jenner haul-out in June.
+More often, seals are most abundant in July during their annual molt (SCWA 2012, 2013, 2014, 2016, 2021, 2022).
 Seasonal variation in the abundance of harbor seals at their haul-out locations is commonly observed throughout their range (Allen et al. 1989, Stewart and Yochem 1994, Gemmer 2002).
 The variation in their abundance can mostly be explained by changes in their biological and physiological requirements throughout the year.
-Peak seal abundance occurring in July during their molting season is likely a result of seals spending more time on land to help facilitate the molting process.
-This annual peak is typically followed by a decline in seal abundance, which is likely a result of individual seals decreasing the amount of time on the haul-out post-molt to spend more time foraging and coincides with the time that young seals may temporarily disperse from their natal haul-out (Stewart and Yochem 1994, Thompson et al. 1994, Small et al. 2005).
+While increased seal abundance during the molting season is likely a result of seals spending more time on land to help facilitate the molting process, June coincides with the end of the pupping season and the start of the mating season, also a time when seals may spend more time in and around the haul-out.
+This annual peak is typically followed by a decline in seal abundance, which is likely a result of individual seals decreasing the amount of time on the haul-out post-reproduction and post-molt to spend more time foraging and coincides with the time that young seals may temporarily disperse from their natal haul-out (Stewart and Yochem 1994, Thompson et al. 1994, Small et al. 2005).